What to plant in July – the best flowers, fruits and vegetables you should sow and grow this month, according to experts

 Summer is a busy time in the garden, and if you're wondering what to plant in July, you'll be pleased to know there are still lots of vegetables and flowers you can sow this month.

-That means there's still time to see your garden ideas to fruition, whether you're choosing to plant in garden borders or searching for container garden ideas for your patio or balcony.
+That means there's still time to see your garden ideas to fruition, whether you're choosing to plant on your flower beds or searching for the perfect way to add colour to your patio or balcony.

 We're covering the vegetables and flowers to plant in July, so if you're looking for easy garden ideas this month, you've come to the right place.